 The duration for which you need to sleep with your head elevated varies from every individual’s healing process.
 Your cosmetic surgeon will provide specific guidance on when you can return to normal sleeping positions and activities.
 In many cases, by the end of the second week, you may start to transition back to sleeping in your preferred position gradually.

 If you want to learn more about the recovery process, potential risks and complications, and other important details about rhinoplasty in Sydney, reach out to Artiste Plastic Surgery.
-Our board-certified and Specialist Plastic Surgeon, Dr Jack Zoumaras, can help address your concerns regarding the procedure and has consistently delivered natural-looking results for his patients.
-Book a consultation today.
+Our board-certified and Specialist Plastic Surgeon, Dr Jack Zoumaras, may help address your concerns regarding the procedure and has consistently delivered natural-looking results for his patients.

 Disclaimer: At Artiste Plastic Surgery, our Plastic Surgeons led by Dr Jack Zoumaras have been trained to the highest possible degree.
 All surgery has risks and it is always advised to get a second opinion.
 Risks are very real and we cannot guarantee any result.
 Results are illustrated as a guide only.
 All risks are managed and any need for revision surgery or complications (1-5%) can be managed by our specialist plastic surgeons.